(Photo by Paramount Pictures/courtesy Everett Collection)

 Critics Consensus: Weak assembly of characters and story lines made this movie forgettable and silly.

-Anything can happen on a Snow Day-and for Hal and Natalie Brandston, it does.
-For 15-year-old Hal, "anything" means the...
+Anything can happen on a snow day --- and for Hal and Natalie Brandston, it does.
+When the sun sets...
 [More]

 Critics Consensus: A pleasant diversion for the young teens, but a waste of time for anyone older.

-Until now, Zak Gibbs' greatest challenge has been to find a way to buy a car.
-But when he discovers...
+Until now, Zak Gibbs' (Jesse Bradford) greatest challenge has been to find a way to buy a car.
+But when...
 [More]

 Critics Consensus: Despite flashes of inspiration, the singularly high-concept Monster Trucks shows that it takes more than monsters and trucks to create a compelling feature film.